 Most campfire burns treated at St. Christopher’s Hospital Burn Center for Children started as trip and falls, so make sure no one is running or playing too close to the fire.
 Use your judgment when standing your campfire ground — if you’re burning a small fire, you’ll be able to sit closer to it than you would a big bonfire that is a couple feet tall.

 Additionally, if you’re toasting marshmallows and roasting hotdogs around the fire, make sure you have cooking tools that are long enough to keep you and your kids at a safe distance from the flames.
 Purchase tools that have insulated handles so that hot metal skewers are no match for you or your dinner.

 In Case of Emergency

 In the event that someone does happen to get hurt, make sure you know what to look for.
 A first-degree burn can be treated with basic first-aid products, but second and third-degree burns will need more care.
 Unfortunately, campfire burns tend to be deeper in nature than scald burns.
 If a burn takes longer than a week to heal or continues to swell, become red or more painful, it may be infected.
 Any burn injury that is not healed within a week generally warrants evaluation by a burn surgeon in order to determine if surgical intervention is needed.
 If there is an emergency, St. Christopher’s Burn Center for Children is there for you and your family.

-For more health and safety tips, visit St. Christopher’s Hospital for Children at stchristophershospital.com.This post is a sponsored collaboration between St. Christopher's Hospital for Children and Philadelphia magazine's advertising department.
+For more health and safety tips, visit St. Christopher’s Hospital for Children at stchristophershospital.com.This is a paid partnership between St. Christopher's Hospital for Children and Philadelphia Magazine's City/Studio